AnastasiaKazanas/ANN-Final-Project/README.md

 # Combating Fake News with Machine Learning
 ## Introduction and Problem Statement
 ### Context and Background Information
-In our digital age, the rapid dissemination of information via social media has given rise to a troubling era of misinformation.
-Fake news, often created with the intent to mislead, has become a rampant issue that compromises public trust and skews societal understanding of critical events.
-Our project utilizes advanced machine learning techniques to differentiate between real and fake news, aiming to restore integrity to media consumption.
+In today’s digital world, social media spreads information quickly, but it has also fueled the rise of fake news.
+Designed to mislead, fake news undermines trust and distorts our understanding of important events.
+Our project uses machine learning to distinguish real news from fake, helping to promote reliable media consumption.
 ### Purpose and Objectives of the Project
-Our goal is to develop a machine learning model capable of accurately classifying news articles.
-By distinguishing between authentic and fabricated news, we aim to provide a tool that helps individuals verify information and make well-informed decisions.
-The specific objectives of our project are:
+Our goal is to create a machine learning model that accurately classifies news articles as real or fake, utilizing both Bag of Words and BERT embeddings for feature representation.
+By doing so, we aim to provide a tool that helps individuals verify information and make informed decisions.
+The key objectives of our project are:
-- To train a robust model using a diverse dataset of news articles from 2017.
-- To test the model’s ability to adapt to new and emerging topics such as '5G' and 'COVID'.
-- To evaluate the model's performance in varied contexts to ensure its accuracy and reliability.
+	•	Train a reliable model using both Bag of Words and BERT embeddings on diverse datasets, including a 2017 news article dataset and a Twitter dataset.
+  •	Evaluate the model’s accuracy and reliability across different contexts.
 ### Problem Questions
-This project addresses the following research questions:
+This project explores the following research questions:
-- How can machine learning be effectively utilized to distinguish between real and fake news articles?
+	•	How can machine learning effectively differentiate between real and fake news articles?
-- What features or characteristics of news content are most indicative of authenticity or falsehood?
+	•	Which features of news content are most indicative of authenticity or falsehood?
-- How can the performance and accuracy of fake news detection models be optimized to minimize misclassification and improve public trust in automated tools?
+	•	How can fake news detection models be optimized to reduce misclassification and enhance public trust in automated tools?

-By tackling these questions, we seek to provide an evidence-based, scalable solution to counteract the spread of misinformation and empower individuals to make informed decisions based on credible sources.
+By addressing these questions, we aim to develop a scalable, evidence-based solution to combat misinformation and empower individuals to make informed decisions using credible sources.

 ## Methodology and Data
 ### Theoretical Framework